perv0vser/perv0vser/README.md

 I’m actively developing my background in the field of **Data Analysis** and **Machine Learning (Data Science)**:

 - 🌱 Completed professional retraining course in Data Science (Yandex.Practicum) and keep daily self-educating
+- 👨‍💻 Сompleted an internship at a telemedicine startup (Tabular ML)
-- 🔭 Currently working on my pet projects
+- 🔭 Currently working on my pet projects and looking for a job in ML/Big Data
 - 👯 Also participate in workshops (Yandex) and hackathons (Kaggle)
-- 🤔 Hope to develop even faster in a strong team that works on interesting, modern cases
+- 🤔 Hope to grow even faster in a strong team that works on interesting, modern cases

 ### So I'm open for job offers!